Valparaiso restaurants reopening after COVID-19 shutdown

-Chris Pavlou said he was nervous Monday morning as he prepared to reopen Radius restaurant in downtown Valparaiso, nearly two months after the COVID-19 pandemic shut down it and other eateries across the Region.
+VALPARAISO — Chris Pavlou said he was nervous Monday morning as he prepared to reopen Radius restaurant, nearly two months after the COVID-19 pandemic shut down it and other eateries across the Region.

 "I just want to make sure everything is done right," he said as owner and operator of the business.